 Sarajevo used to be the second most important town in the European empire, and areas of the capital will remind you of Turkey with Turkish souvenirs that you can find in Istanbul.

-Buses run from Sarajevo to Mostar, another favorite place to visit here, with a reconstructed famous bridge destroyed during the war.
+Buses run from Sarajevo to Mostar, another favorite place to visit.
+There, you can see a reconstructed famous bridge that was destroyed during the war.

 Bulgaria